JoshuaKGoldberg/Goldblog/content/blog/code-before-super-technical-overview/index.md

 }
 ```

-In order to account for code being emitted before any class properties and any constructor, a surface-level explanation of the logic could be:
+In order to account for code being emitted before any class properties and any constructor, the logic is roughly:

 1. Map any prologue directives and explicit `super()` call into the new constructor
 2. If there was a `super()` call, splice any statements preceding it after the prologue statements and before the `super()` call